perseusrealdeal/PerseusDarkMode/README.md

 `Project in the Navigator > Package Dependencies > Add Package Dependency`

-It is strongly recommended using "Exect" with the Version field.
+It is strongly recommended using "Exact" with the Version field.

 ### Step 2: Make DarkMode ready for using